 - Someone looking for a long-term investment can’t go the route of spread trading.
 You have to pay fees for keeping a position open for so long

 - With spread trading, you don’t have the opportunity to offset losses against capital gains.

 Spread betting can offer opportunities for people looking to add to their income.
 Rather than buying and selling currencies, one can just anticipate movements of markets.
 If nothing else, this can be one of the ways you trade, increasing your opportunities.

 One thing to remember is that it’s probably best to have some market experience before getting into Forex trading—it may be easy to understand in general terms, but that doesn’t make it easy to execute.

-However, one thing that makes it easier is that some firms, like CMC Markets, for example, offer demo accounts so that you can get a feel for the market before making your first deposit.
+However, one thing that makes it easier is that some firms offer demo accounts so that you can get a feel for the market before making your first deposit.